Hurricane Ian heads for Carolinas after pounding Florida

 Along the Battery area at the southern tip of the 350-year-old city’s peninsula, locals and tourists alike took selfies against the choppy backdrop of whitecaps in Charleston Harbor as palm trees bent in gusty wind.

-With winds picking up to 80 mph (129 kph) near midnight Thursday, Ian was forecast to shove a storm surge of 5 feet (1.5 meters) into coastal areas of Georgia and the Carolinas.
+With winds picking up to 85 mph (140 kph) by 1 a.m.
+Friday, Ian was forecast to shove a storm surge of 5 feet (1.5 meters) into coastal areas of Georgia and the Carolinas.
 Rainfall of up to 8 inches (20 centimeters) threatened flooding from South Carolina to Virginia.

 In Florida, rescue crews piloted boats and waded through riverine streets Thursday to save thousands of Floridians trapped amid flooded homes and buildings shattered by Hurricane Ian.